The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 b) What plants are there in the taiga?

-in ) Continue the sentences:
+V ) Continue the sentences:

 Closer to the south, mixed forests are replaced by ________________

-In deciduous forests grow: _____________________________
+In deciduous forests grow: ______________________________

-Animals live in the taiga: ____________________________________
+Animals living in the taiga are:__________________________________________

-Summarizing the results of knowledge testing, marking.
+Summing up the results of the knowledge test, marking.

 III.
-Working on a new theme.
+Working on a new topic.

-Solving riddles.
+Guessing riddles.

-Like on a stitch, on a track
+Like on a stitch, on a path

 I see scarlet earrings.

-And I hit ten!
+And I came across ten!

-I bowed - not lazy,
+I was leaning - I was not lazy,

-I picked up a mug with a top.
+I filled the mug with the top.

-(Strawberry) E. Blaginina
+(Strawberries) E. Blaginina

 A family lives on a stump: